Minute Media Celebrates 10 Years of Digital Storytelling

 Powered by Voltax, the company's proprietary technology platform, Minute Media has evolved into a global leader in the digital content industry

 Minute Media looks through a global lens to build products and services for digital content businesses and creators that redefine how stories are told to and experienced by passionate audiences around the world.
 From its inception, the company has focused on transforming the ecosystem of content creation, audience development, user engagement and commercialization via the continuous innovation of our technology platform, Voltax.
-To date, Minute Media has raised over $200MM in funding from top tier investors, including Battery Ventures, Goldman Sachs, Qumra Capital, Gemini Ventures, ProSieben, FanDuel, Wynn Reports and Hamilton Lane.
+To date, Minute Media has raised over $200MM in funding from top tier investors, including Battery Ventures, Goldman Sachs, Dawn Capital, Qumra Capital, Gemini Ventures, Hamilton Lane, Vintage Partners, Anson Funds, Union Tech, Remagine Ventures, FanDuel, ProSieben and Wynn Resorts.
 Since December 2018, the brand has seen a c.
 400% increase in average monthly video views across its platform and grown revenue c.
 100% annually since 2015.

 In 2021 alone, Minute Media has released industry leading tools and launched a variety of global brand campaigns and partnerships focused on engaging the fans of their purpose-driven content brands.
 Achievements include: